errata-ai/vale/fixtures/checks/Sequence/test.md

 Thank you!

 Could we please get together with Brent Price and Mike Jordan and discuss whether Todd would be available come over.

+In my opinion, he is still the greatest basketball player of all times.

+The best player of all times was Pelé.

+The Bible is the great best seller of all times.

+Karl Popper viewed Peirce as "one of the greatest philosophers of all times".